Zimbabwean Australians: Economic Profile

-Along with their fellow South African immigrants, the Zimbabwean Australian community has become something of an invisible model minority in Australia, in part because they are represented as having a high degree of integration within the Australian society as well as economic and academic success.
-Furthermore, Zimbabweans in Australia on average have a high level of education attainment, as well as higher than average incomes, which can be partially attributed to Zimbabwe's high education rates as well as the growing popularity of Australian universities as an affordable alternative for foreign students.

-Unlike their counterparts from Asia, they have not formed distinct enclaves within the major cities of Australia and the degree of assimilation is higher than most recent migrants to Australia, due to better cultural, historical, and linguistic similarities with Australia.
-Despite this, the community is still strongly attached to its homeland while being increasing integrated into Australian society, with many travelling back and forth.

 Population distribution

 Australia's Zimbabwean population is biggest in Sydney.
 Historically, Perth was a popular first stop for recent migrants, thanks to its relative proximity to Southern Africa and its already established South African Australian population but increasingly, modern immigrants are drawn to Sydney and Melbourne although a large proportion of Zimbabweans in Australia still reside in Western Australia.
 Many white Zimbabweans have settled in Queensland, whereas people of indigenous Shona and Ndebele ethnicities commonly settle in Sydney or Melbourne.

 Language

 New South Wales

 Australians who speak a language indigenous to Zimbabwe at home are most numerous in Sydney.
 One in three of Australia's Ndebele-speakers and one in three of Australia's Shona-speakers live in Sydney.

 Victoria

 English, Shona and Afrikaans are the main languages Zimbabwean Australians in Victoria speak at home.
 53% of Zimbabwean Australians in Victoria speak English, while 36% speak Shona and 1% speak Afrikaans.